 2. St Helier.
 The five knot speed limit in paragraph 1 above applies to vessels operating within an area northwards of a line between the south-west arm of the La Collette Harbour Tanker Berth and Elizabeth Castle Hermitage and south eastwards of the line joining Fort Charles Slipway and West Park Slipway.
 Elsewhere within St Helier Port Limits (including the approach channels and the precautionary area) the 5 knot restriction does not apply, except for inshore areas referred to in GD 1.

 3. Gorey Harbour.
 The five knot speed limit applies within the harbour from a position abeam the pier head assessed for a vessel entering or departing on the main charted approach channel.
 To seaward of the Pierhead, the speed limit does not apply.

 4. Les Écrehous.
 GD 1 limits the speed of PWCs to five knots anywhere in the vicinity of Les Écrehous where the charted depth is less than 10m.
 For other craft, the general speed restrictions limiting speed within a harbour to five knots, do not apply.
 However, mariners are advised not to create excessive wash when passing vessels moored or people on the coastline/beaches.

 5. General Safety.
 In harbours where recreational sailing is conducted under supervision, safety boats involved in the management and training of these marine activities may exceed the speed limit, but only when required to ensure safety.
 These activities have been identified as taking place within the limits of St Catherine's and St Aubin's harbours.

 Granville Bay Treaty

-The Granville Bay Treaty is principally managed by States departments rather than the Port of Jersey.
+The Granville Bay Treaty is principally managed by Government of Jersey departments rather than the Port of Jersey.